Sylvia M. Schlunk Award

 - Transfer students must have completed or have in progress 12 semester hours in the major at Saint Xavier.

-- Seniors who are completing their final semester in Fall 2017 enrolled in at least 6 semester hours may also apply.
+- Seniors who are completing their final semester in fall 2019 enrolled in at least six semester hours may also apply.